 Adams having various new European knowledge, was useful as a diplomatic advisor for Ieyasu, and he did not allow Adams to return home at first.
 But in 1613 when the English commander, Saris, came to Japan as a trade envoy with the diplomatic letter of English King, Ieyasu thought that he should give permission to Adams to return home by the ship of Saris.

-But, Saris took an aristocratic arrogant attitude.
-Adams, a craftsman, did not get along well with Saris, and Adams himself abandoned his return home this time.
-He was sending letters and remitting to his family in England through the English East Indies Company, but he finally lived in Japan until he died and he could not see his English family again.
+But Saris took an aristocratic arrogant attitude.
+Adams, a craftsman, did not get along well with Saris.
+This time Adams himself abandoned his return home.
+He was sending letters to his family in England through the English East Indies Company, but he finally lived in Japan until he died and he could not see his English family again.

-Even after Ieyasu won the battle of Sekigahara, he felt uneasy until he destroyed all of the Toyotomi family.
+Even after Ieyasu won the battle of Sekigahara (1600), he felt uneasy until he destroyed all of the Toyotomi family.
 There was still Hideyoshi’s young son in Osaka castle.
 Ieyasu bought from the Netherlands and England a big, powerful “Siege cannon” (caliber 91 cm, a cannonball of 14 kg could fly up to 6.3 kilometers).
 He targeted the castle tower of Osaka Castle with the cannon, Toyotomi family trembled, and finally Ieyasu succeeded to destroy the Toyotomi family completely.
-(1615) (＊4)
+(1615) (＊4 )

 ☆ ４ Adams and Ieyasu